Faculty Personnel Policies & Financial Matters

 A faculty member who plans to retire from Colorado College should so inform the department chair and the Dean, in writing, at least one year prior to the effective retirement date.

-Faculty members who retire from Colorado College at age 60 or older after at least ten years of full-time service (or the part-time equivalent) and who are not participants in the College’s Early Retirement program are eligible for retirement benefits that include medical, dental, vision, and long-term care insurance—although the manner of paying for these benefit programs changes.
+Faculty members who retire from Colorado College at age 60 with 5 full- or part-time years of service or age 55 with 10 full- or part-time years of service and who are not participants in the College’s Early Retirement program are eligible for retirement benefits that include medical, dental, vision, and long-term care insurance—although the manner of paying for these benefit programs changes.
 Retirees enrolled in Medicare may participate in the Emeriti Retirement Health Plan.
 The College provides a $5,000 life insurance policy for every retiree.

 Colorado College offers tenure-track and adjunct faculty members two other options for retirement between ages 59.5 and 70—Full Early Retirement and Phased Early Retirement.
 The benefit period is three years if the early retiree is between the ages of 59.5 and 67, two years at age 68, and one year at age 69.
 After the change of status from regular tenure-track faculty to early retiree, a participant in the program may not return to full-time teaching at Colorado College.
 A faculty member relinquishes tenure irrevocably upon entering Full Early Retirement and upon completing Phased Early Retirement.
 Compensation for any teaching after a retiree has completed Full Early Retirement or Phased Early Retirement will be at Block-visitor rates.